 And that’s what the rules of leaning back will do.
 They’ll cause you to pull back your quiet responsiveness…

-They’ll cause you to pull back your ability to take little risks (such as inviting a man out to a concert) – something that he could potentially really appreciate (if done in the right context)…
+They’ll cause you to pull back your ability to take little risks.
+Such as inviting a man out to a concert, which is something that he could potentially really appreciate (if done in the right context)…

-Maybe you should be asking yourself, what do you want so badly, that you’re willing to kill your own ability to engage with a man, in the name of leaning back?
+So maybe instead of using leaning back as a way to be passive, you should be asking yourself, what do you want so badly, that you’re willing to kill your own ability to engage with a man?
+All in the name of leaning back?

 What is it that you deeply want?
 There’s no right or wrong answer, only your answer.